Faribault celebrates its diversity at International Festival set for July 10

-Although it's a few weeks away, Peter van Sluis is anxious to welcome Faribaultians back to the city's International Festival.
+Although it's a few weeks away, Peter van Sluis is anxious to welcome area residents back to the Faribault's International Festival.

 The event is a chance for attendees to chance to celebrate different cultures within the city through a flag ceremony, arts and crafts, international dancers, children’s activities, music, information booths, food from around the world, and other activities.
 It's scheduled from 10 a.m. to 4 p.m.
 Saturday, July 10 at Central Park, and without the COVID-19 protocols needed in 2020.